8 Common Questions Answered About the UKCA Mark

 1. What is the UKCA mark?

 The UKCA (UK Conformity Assessed) mark is the new UK product marking which will be used for goods being placed on the market in Great Britain (England, Wales and Scotland).
-This mark will cover most goods which have previously needed the CE marking.
+This mark will cover most goods that have previously needed the CE marking.

 For more information, the UK government guidance can be found here: https://www.gov.uk/guidance/using-the-ukca-mark-from-1-january-2021